watermint/toolbox/docs/commands/dropbox-file-info.md

 Resolve metadata of the path

+Retrieves and displays metadata information for a specific file or folder path.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: